 No matter where you stay on camp, you’ll find a cozy place to rest your head and call home for your visit.
 Camp Singing Hills has a variety of housing.
 The type of housing for girls or groups will vary and depend on the session they attend.

-- Yurts, platform tents, and three-season cabins have outdoor toilets located a short walk away.
+- All housing has outdoor toilets located a short walk away.

 Click any photo below to open a slideshow: